rook/rook/design/ceph/object/store.md

 If `preservePoolsOnDelete` is set to 'true' the pools used to support the object store will remain when the object store will be deleted.
 This is a security measure to avoid accidental loss of data.
 It is set to 'false' by default.
 If not specified is also deemed as 'false'.

-When `zone` is set to include the object-store in a ceph-object-zone, preservePoolsOnDelete **must** be set to true.

 ```yaml
   metadataPool:
     failureDomain: host